hzhaoc/hzhaoc.github.io/_posts/2023-12-30-shortest-path-problem.md

 brief: 'computer algorithms from graph theory'
 ---

-find shortest path and distance in a directed/undirected graph {vertex, edge}
+Find shortest path and distance in a directed/undirected graph {vertex, edge}

-# Dijkstra’s Algorithm
+## Dijkstra’s Algorithm
-compute shortest distance between a starting vertex and all other vertexes in a graph.
-You can also track shortest path simultaneously, not shown in the code below.
+Compute shortest distance between a starting vertex and all other vertexes in a graph.
+You can also track shortest path simultaneously.

-idea is
+The idea is:
-- starting from target vertex, explore neighbor vertexes by order of cumulative distance (ascending)
+- start from target vertex, explore neighbor vertexes by order of cumulative distance (ascending)
 - if vertex to be explored is already explored, ignore;
 - if vertex to be explored is new, update cumulative distance.

-how does this make sure distance to each vertex is minimum?  key is exploration order is by distance. (this is implemented by heap)
+How does this make sure distance to each vertex is minimum?
+The key is to explore vertices in order of distance. (this is implemented by heap)

 Time Complexity: $O(mlogn)$, m = # of edges, n = # of vertexes

-pros:
+Pros:
 1. can deal with directed graph, undirected graph, non-negatives paths

-cons:
+Cons:
 1. can't be applied to negative edge lengths (can be improved?.
 See below code implementation)
 2. not very distributed (relevant to Internet routing)

-##### Code Implementation
+#### Code Implementation
 ```python
 class Graph:
 	def __init__(self, adjacencyList=None):